 - Technical feasibility

-- Extent to which business components are reused
+- The extent to which business components are reused

-During this phase you create Automation strategy & plan, which contains following details-
+During this phase, you create an Automation strategy & plan, which contains the following details-

 - Automation tools selected